RT Carinae

-RT Carinae, also known as CD-58 3538, is a variable star in the Carina Nebula in the constellation Carina.
-It has a mean apparent magnitude of +8.55.
+RT Carinae, also known as CD-58 3538, is a red supergiant and a variable star, located 7,000 light years away in the constellation Carina.
+It is in the Carina Nebula.
+The average apparent magnitude of +8.55, too faint to be visible to the naked eye.

+Characteristics

-RT Carinae is a red supergiant with a spectral type of M2+ Iab and has a temperature of 3,660 K. With a diameter 861 times that of the Sun, it is one of the largest stars known.
-The luminosity is estimated to be 120,000 times more luminous than the Sun.
+RT Carinae is a red supergiant with a spectral type of M2+ Iab and has a temperature of 3,660 K. It is about 1,090 times larger than the Sun and is estimated to be 130,000 times more luminous.
 It is close to the open cluster Trumpler 15, but is not thought to be a member.
 It appears to be surrounded by a dusty nebula, possibly material ejected from the star itself.

+In 1898 it was announced that Louisa D. Wells had discovered that the star's brightness varies.
+The initial variable star designation given was R Carinae, but that name was eventually given to a different star.
+It appears with its current name, RT Carinae, in Annie Jump Cannon's 1907 work, Second Catalogue of Variable Stars.
 It is catalogued as an irregular variable star, but a number of possible pulsation periods have been detected.
 Analysis from observations over 40 years give variations with periods of 201 and 448 days, with other studies suggesting periods of 100 and 1,400 days.